cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/README.md

 The Bruneton model is significantly more advanced.
 It pre-computes multiple scattering and is based on [this open-source implementation](https://github.com/ebruneton/precomputed_atmospheric_scattering) (see also the corresponding [Paper](https://inria.hal.science/inria-00288758/en)).

-Similar to the `CosmoScoutVR` model, the original implementation of by Eric Bruneton uses Rayleigh scattering for molecules and the Cornette-Shanks phase function for aerosols.
+Similar to the `CosmoScoutVR` model, the original implementation by Eric Bruneton uses Rayleigh scattering for molecules and the Cornette-Shanks phase function for aerosols.
-We generalized this implementation to load phase functions, extinction coefficients, and particle density distributions from CSV files.
+We generalized this implementation by loading phase functions, extinction coefficients, and particle density distributions from CSV files.
 This allows us to simulate arbitrary particle types.
 In particular, we can now use Mie Theory to pre-compute the scattering behaviour of a wide variety of particle types, including for instance Martian dust.

 To perform this pre-processing, the `csp-atmospheres` plugin comes with a small command-line utility: [`atmosphere-preprocessor`](preprocessor/README.md).
 You can use this to generate the CSV files used in the examples below.
-Also, the [README.md](preprocessor/README.md) of the command-line utility provides more information on the required CSV file format.
+Also, the [README.md](preprocessor/README.md) of the command-line utility provides more information on the resulting CSV file format.

 <details>
 <summary>Example Configuration for Earth</summary>